Narrative Archetypes/The Pyrrhic Arc

 Progressive30% of archetype(linear advance)

-The costly win follows a clean linear path, but the cost is baked into the register where the story rests (Pa/Ma rather than Sa').
+The costly win follows a clean linear path, but the cost is baked into the register where the story rests (Crisis/Reversal rather than Resolution).
 Irony through mismatch, not loop.

 Brief returns to pursuit overwhelmed by the reversal-crisis axis.
 Most dramatic Pyrrhic arcs.